Here’s a list of some of the most important lessons (and plenty of not-so-important lessons) that we’ve learned while travelling this amazing country!

 In central Turkey every town has its spring and the locals take great pride in how cold and sweet the water is.
-Often a pool is carved out in the spring and the cold water is used to keep food and drinks cold and whenever someone talks about how good the spring is (and they talked about it a lot, especially in Bingöl and Malatya) they would say that it was cold enough to burst a watermelon!
+Often a pool is carved out in the spring and the water is used to keep food and drinks cold.
+Whenever someone talks about how good the spring is (and they talked about it a lot, especially in Bingöl and Malatya), they would say that it was cold enough to burst a watermelon!

 5 BROWN MEANS ADVENTURE

 OK I exaggerate, it’s not even a great colour EXCEPT! that brown street signs mark the way to all sorts of attractions.
 Sometimes it’s a cave, or the türbe of some historic figure, a ruined city, or a national park.
 Either way, I always make sure to look these places up and add them to my list of places to visit if I don’t have the time right then.

 6 OFF THE BEATEN TRACK IS GREAT (USUALLY)

 Exploring off the beaten track isn’t a sure-fire way to great experiences.
 While many of my favourite places and best memories have happened off the beaten track I’ve also hit plenty of dead ends.
 I’ve even driven a few hours only to find out that the town we were headed to had nothing to offer and we had to turn back.
 Once we even drove 5 hours out of our way only to find our destination closed!
 It happens but if you’re willing to take the gamble there can be great stuff in store.